How to Make Lemon Curd

 - Do not use bottled lemon juice.
 Use fresh-squeezed lemon juice.

-- You can use salted butter instead of unsalted butter-- simply omit 1/8 teaspoon salt in the recipe.
+- You can use salted butter instead of unsalted butter.
+If doing so, omit 1/8 teaspoon salt in the recipe.

-- If you do not own a double boiler, you can simply place a small pot or heatproof bowl over a saucepan-- you will cook the curd in the top pot/bowl.
+- If you do not own a double boiler, you can simply place a small pot or heatproof bowl over a saucepan.
+Cook the curd in the top pot/bowl.

 Did you make a recipe?